-What is it?
-A facelifted version of the Mazda6 large family car which originally launched in 2013.
+A facelifted version of the Mazda 6 large family car that originally launched in 2013.

 Our view: Competitive against the Ford Mondeo and starting at a lower price.